 Affected businesses have been notified by the SBA.
 This glitch marks another headache for federal and local systems that are overwhelmed by applications from businesses and individuals seeking economic relief during the coronavirus pandemic.

-While the data breach was not caused by any malicious actors, the exposed data is extremely sensitive and vulnerable to abuse including fraud, identity theft and other illegal activity.
+While the data breach was not caused by any malicious actors, the exposed data is extremely sensitive and vulnerable to abuse including fraud, ID theft and other illegal activity.

 The data breach also comes after small businesses are seeing an increase in scam attempts as business owners seek financial assistance during the COVID-19 pandemic.